BNU HW campus

 Study patterns and teaching days

 You can continue to study at weekends only.
-However, you will not be entitled to any further maintenance loan funding and will still be required to pay back the previous overpayments.
+However, you will not be entitled to receive maintenance loan funding.
+You can still apply for tuition fee loan support.

 Withdrawing from BNU